-For our purposes, we define user "misconceptions" as instances where a user believes, erroneously, that a given tool has an affordance that it does not actually have (or fails to perceive a property that is critical to their use case).
-In the study of tool design and use, affordances are "those fundamental properties that determine just how the thing could possibly be used" \cite{Norman1988TheThings}.
-Affordances may be real or erroneously perceived, if a users' mental model is incomplete or faulty \cite{Norman1999AffordanceDesign}.

-In the context of a user prompting a conversational assistant for programming support, a user might perceive the tool has the \textit{affordance} of a web plugin that allows it to retrieve information from official software documentation online before generating a response.
-If the tool they were using did not have a plugin that would enable web search, we would consider this a misconception.
-We expect that this misconception would be relevant to the programmers' confidence in the LLM because they may weight the certainty of the result differently if they believe it is a direct summary of the most recent official documentation for the library, rather than purely the generation from an LLM based on frozen training data.
+We define user "misconceptions" as instances where a user erroneously believes a tool has an affordance it lacks (or fails to perceive a critical property).
+In tool design, affordances are "those fundamental properties that determine just how the thing could possibly be used" \cite{Norman1988TheThings}.
+Affordances may be real or erroneously perceived if a user's mental model is incomplete or faulty \cite{Norman1999AffordanceDesign}.
+For example, a user prompting a conversational assistant might perceive the tool has a web plugin that retrieves information from official documentation before generating responses.
+If the tool lacked web search capabilities, we would consider this a misconception.
+This would be relevant to the programmer's confidence in the LLM, as they may weight certainty differently if they believe the response summarizes recent official documentation rather than relying solely on frozen training data.

-By our definition, misconceptions are context-specific because the affordances of conversational programming assistants vary, both across providers and assistant versions.
-For example, OpenAI released a Python interpreter module for GPT-4 in 2023, which was initially available to Plus subscribers as an opt-in feature.
-Later, this module was transitioned to a default part of ChatGPT interactions, and opt-in was no longer needed.
-Thus, if a user expects a code interpreter module to be present in their interactions with a conversational assistant, it may or may not be a misconception depending on which tool they are using (and when, and possibly at what subscription tier).

-A misconception could also look like the absence of sensitivity to a property of a tool.
-One example might be a user not perceiving that a given LLM-based tool is non-deterministic, and therefore becoming confused that the same prompt results in different responses.
+Misconceptions are context-specific because conversational assistant affordances vary across providers and versions.
+For example, OpenAI released a Python interpreter for GPT-4 in 2023, initially as an opt-in feature for Plus subscribers, later transitioning to a default feature.
+Thus, expecting a code interpreter may or may not be a misconception depending on which tool is used, when, and at what subscription tier.
+A misconception could also reflect insensitivity to a tool property.
+For example, a user might not perceive that a given LLM-based tool is non-deterministic, becoming confused when the same prompt yields different responses.